hacsoc/lulu/README.md

 fully configured.

 Then you can start interacting with hubot by typing anything that may be picked up by a listener.
-Run `hubot help` (the shell will *not* respond to the name `lulu`) to see the available commands.
+Run `hubot help .*` (the shell will *not* respond to the name `lulu`) to generate a list of available commands.
 This may have a very long output due to the number of scripts installed.

 [nodedownload]: https://nodejs.org/download/
 [forklulu]: https://github.com/cwruacm/lulu/fork